plsgard/dotnet-command/README.md

 ### 1. Create a custom command

-First of all, you have to import the `Dotnet.Command.Abstractions` package in the project where you want to create your custom commands:
+First of all, you have to import the `Plsgd.System.Command.Abstractions` package in the project where you want to create your custom commands:

 ```
-dotnet add package Dotnet.Command.Abstractions
+dotnet add package Plsgd.System.Command.Abstractions

 # don't forget to add -v <version> if you want to use specific version, especially for the preview versions who are not downloaded by default
 ```